-Dr. Natasha Warikoo will talk about her new book on debates around race relations and meritocracy (i.e. affirmative action) in higher education in the UK, with some references to the US as well.
-Natasha Warikoo is Associate Professor of Education at the Harvard Graduate School of Education.
-She is an expert on the relationships between education, racial and ethnic diversity, and cultural processes in schools…Find out more
+Dr. Natasha Warikoo will talk about her new book, The Diversity Bargain and Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities.
+Scheduled for publishing in October, The Diversity Bargain centers on debates around race relations and meritocracy (i.e. affirmative action) in higher education in the UK, with some references to the US as well.
+This event is part of the CES 2016 Fall Friday…Find out more

 Turkey: The 2016 Coup Attempt and Its Aftermath and Implications Reşat Kasaba October 18 at 6:00 PM-7:30 PM | FedEx Global Education Center, Nelson Mandela Auditorium A failed coup d’état in Turkey on July 15, 2016 made world headlines and left hundreds dead or injured.
 Nearly a month later, tens of thousands of military personnel, journalists, judges, prosecutors, professors, university administrators and teachers have been…Find out more